Asthma Explained: Symptoms, Triggers, and Taking Control

 Asthma is a chronic respiratory disease that affects the airways in the lungs.
-It is characterized by inflammation and narrowing of the airways, which leads to difficulties in breathing.
+It's a complex condition characterized by inflammation and narrowing of the bronchial tubes, making it difficult to breathe.
+Asthma can affect people of all ages, though it often begins in childhood.

 Causes of Asthma